adrianwedd/latent-self/docs/templates/reference_template.md

 -->

 ## Summary
-Briefly describe what the reader will accomplish.
+Briefly describe what this reference covers.

 ## Context/Why
-Explain the motivation or background for this tutorial.
+Explain when someone would use this reference and why it matters.

-## Prerequisites
+## Parameters
-List required tools, knowledge, or environment setup.
+List key parameters, flags, or options.

-## Steps
+## Usage
-1. First step explanation.
-2. Second step explanation.
-3. Continue as needed.
+Provide example usage or code samples.

 ## Additional Resources
 Link to related documentation or external references.